 Health Law Clinic:

-This will be a full-year, full-time clinic offered for 10 credits (5 credits/semester).
+The Health Law Clinic is a full-year, full-time clinic offered for 10 credits (5 credits/semester).
 Students will receive separate letter grades at the end of the year for the clinic work and seminar.
 The clinic will be open to both day and evening students, including HJD students, in their last two (2) years of law school and Accelerated JD students in their last year.

 We will approach our work through a health equity and access to justice lens, with a focus on how legal needs impact individual and population health.
 We will also approach our cases through a disability rights lens and explore intersectional impacts of poverty, race, and other identities on the social determinants of health (SDOH).